randa-mu/dcipher/bin/onlyswaps-verifier/README.md

 t = 2                                                                             # the honest threshold required for reconstruction.
 This is *different* to the malicious threshold output by the [ADKG CLI](../bin/adkg-cli) n = 3                                                                             # the total count of members in the committee, including yourself.

-# `committee.nodes` should contain as many entries as `n` above, and should contain one for your own node.
+# `committee.members` should contain as many entries as `n` above, and should contain one for your own node.
 # `address` and `peer_id` aren't bound to the public key, so different dcipher nodes can connect via different routes.
 # `member_id`s should be monotonically increasing from 1-n and unique, though can be out of order in this list.
 [[committee.members]]